MultivetisMc/MultivetisMc-bot/README.md

 node main
 ```

-I recommended checking out the [GPL-3.0 lisence file](https://github.com/MultivetisMc/MultivetisMc-bot/blob/main/LICENSE) before using the software.If you what to help us code the software, I recommended you also checking out the [Code of conduct]() the [CONTRIBUITING.md file]() and the [PULL_REQUEST_TEMPLATE.md file]().
+I recommended checking out the [GPL-3.0 lisence file](https://github.com/MultivetisMc/MultivetisMc-bot/blob/main/LICENSE) before using the software.
+If you whant to help us code the software, I recommended you also checking out the [Code of conduct]() the [CONTRIBUITING.md file]() and the [PULL_REQUEST_TEMPLATE.md file]().

 ## Setting up your environnement whit docker :